thomasdondorf/puppeteer-cluster/README.md

 ## Install

-Install puppeteer (if you not already have it installed)
+Install puppeteer (if you not already have it installed), with at least version 1.5.

 `npm install --save puppeteer`